Evalle/death_cave/README.md

 #### Death cave
-##### Text-based adventure game.
+##### Text-based adventure game written in Python 2 basically to train my OOP skills.
 ###### Description

-You're find yourself in the dark cave.
-You can hear that strange noises around you and it seems to be that there no way out of here near you.
-You need to find an exit.
-Try to search something useful.
-For example a lantern, or sword, or strange hairy monster hand...oh...wait a minite...
+You find yourself in the dark cave.
+It's completly dark here.
+You can hear strange noises around you.
+Your main goal is  to find an exit from this cave.
+Try to search something useful first.
+For example a lantern, or sword, or strange hairy monster hand...wait a minite...